skipkemoi/alx-low_level_programming/0x00-hello_world/README.md

-the script compile C and creates executable named cisfun
+the script creates assembly code and save it in output file